MrSayyod/Restaurant-page/README.md

    1. Clone the project into your local machine using `git clone` command or download the zip file.
    2. Go into the project directory using `cd directory name` command.
    3. Run `npm install`.
+   4. Run `nmp run build`.
-   4. Open index.html file via your default browser.
+   5. Open index.html file via your default browser.

 # Author